Skip to content

 IDs are used to:

-• link instances to symbols
+• link instances to their symbol

 • link elements to levels